charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 If the cycling on <a class="card">Street Wraith</a> were truly free, we'd play it in a heartbeat -- but 2 life is a real cost.
 If we draw multiple copies of Wraith against [Burn](https://www.mtggoldfish.com/archetype/modern-burn-34574#paper), it may not matter how fast we get Titan on the table.

+---

+### Lands

+If we already have Valakut on the table, we're happy to draw another Mountain.
+If we don't have Valakut, that means we haven't played Titan, so how exactly have we survived to the late game?
+(Sheltered Thicket)